hughjonesd/codesamples/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-A large database of R snippets from Stack Overflow and Github.
+A large database of R snippets from Stack Overflow, Github and package examples.

 ## Installation